Analysis of contagion maps on a class of networks that are spatially embedded in a torus: Bifurcation analysis

 of ANC to be the boundary between thresholds for which ANC is possible in theory and thresholds for which ANC is impossible.
 Using the horizon as a boundary curve for ANC generates an `idealized' bifurcation diagram that tends to overestimate the size of the region of the parameter space for which ANC occurs.

-In practice, one needs to think about the probability of a number $k$ among all non-geometric edges of a given node reaching into clusters of active nodes.
-If we place non-geometric edges uniformly at random (which occurs when $\gamma=0$ in the construction of our Kleinberg networks), the expected probability for a non-geometric edge of an inactive node to be incident to an active node at time $t$ is $\frac{q(t)}{N-1}$, where $q(t)$ is the number of active nodes at time $t$.
-Consequently, if the non-geometric degree is $d^{\rm{NG}}$, the expected number of non-geometric edges of an inactive node that are incident to active nodes is $\frac{q(t)}{N-1}d^{\rm{NG}}$.
+In practice, one needs to think about the probability that a number $k$ among all nongeometric edges of a given node reach into clusters of active nodes.
+If nongeometric edges are placed uniformly at random (which occurs when $\gamma=0$ in the construction of our Kleinberg-like networks), the expected probability for a nongeometric edge of an inactive node to be incident to an active node at time $t$ is $\frac{q(t)}{N-1}$, where $q(t)$ is the number of active nodes at time $t$.
+Consequently, if the nongeometric degree is $d^{\rm{NG}}$, the expected number of nongeometric edges of an inactive node that are incident to active nodes is $\frac{q(t)}{N-1}d^{\rm{NG}}$.
 It follows that the maximum threshold for which one can expect every node that is inactive before time $t$ to activate via ANC at time $t$ is

-However, for ANC to occur at a certain time step, it is not necessary for every inactive node to activate via ANC at that time step.
-It suffices for any inactive node that is sufficiently far away from the contagion to activate via ANC, and the threshold for that to occur is generally lower than \eqref{approximate}.
+However, for ANC to occur at a certain time, it is not necessary for every inactive node to activate via ANC at that time.
+It suffices for any inactive node that is sufficiently far away from the contagion to activate via ANC, and the requirements for that to occur are generally lower than \eqref{approximate}.
 Consequently, we expect \eqref{approximate} to be a lower bound for $T^{\rm{ANC}}$, the critical threshold for ANC to occur.